 Prices through RedShelf are very affordable.
-Digital textbooks range from $30-$200 with the more expensive books being science-based books and the least costly books being English and literature-based.
-Because RedShelf has contracts with multiple publishers and the books are digital, costs can be kept very low.
-Adding to the online study tools, RedShelf wins the award for the least expensive textbooks compared to the competition.
+Digital textbooks range from $30-$200, with the more expensive books being science-based books and the least costly books being English and literature-based.
+Because RedShelf has contracts with multiple publishers and digital books, costs can be kept very low.
+Adding to the online study tools, RedShelf wins the least expensive textbooks compared to the competition.

 Besides the fantastic study tools, RedShelf offers several features with your eReader purchase.
 Not all features are available on every book, so be sure to check before you purchase.
 Some of the features include Read Anywhere, Digital Notes & Study Tools, Offline Access, Printing, Copy/Paste, and Text to Speech.

 The Read Anywhere feature stores your purchase/rental in RedShelf’s cloud-based eReader.
 The Digital Notes and Study Tools are also available with some purchases/rentals.
 Some publishers allow RedShelf customers to use a percentage of their book offline.
 They also enable the customers to print a portion of the book and copy/paste the document into external apps such as MS Office or other writing apps.
 The final feature that comes with some books is text-to-speech compatibility.
 This will allow the readers to listen to the book instead of reading it.

 Our RedShelf Review